siondawson/Milestone-Project-1-Sion-Dawson/README.md

 ![testing](assets/screenshots/testing-screenshot.png)
 ## Test Results

-Test results can be found here ADD LINK.
-This is an .xlsx file and will require excel or compatible program to view.
+Test results can be found [here](assets/testing-sion-dawson-films.pdf) This is an .xlsx file and will require excel or compatible program to view.

 All pages were run through the W3C HTML Validator and showed no errors.